 Jamaica Community Empowerment and Transformation Project

-Tetra Tech is improving community policing programs and implementing activities with vulnerable populations and at-risk youth to generate economic opportunity, decrease crime and violence, and introduce disaster risk reduction techniques in Jamaica.
+Tetra Tech improved community policing programs and implemented activities with vulnerable populations and at-risk youth to generate economic opportunity, decrease crime and violence, and introduce disaster risk reduction techniques in Jamaica.

 Jamaica faces three major challenges to becoming a strong, viable, safe, secure, and developed country: economic instability, elevated levels of crime and violence, and vulnerability to natural disasters.
 Safety and security issues primarily impact poor, urban communities, and youth are both the largest group of perpetrators and primary victims of violent crime.
-Through the five-year U.S. Agency for International Development-funded Community Empowerment and Transformation (COMET) II project, Tetra Tech is working to advance citizen security by promoting community-driven activities that improve crime prevention, intervention, and enforcement, while enhancing the rule of law, engaging at-risk youth, and supporting community policing.
+Through the five-year U.S. Agency for International Development (USAID)-funded Community Empowerment and Transformation (COMET) II project, Tetra Tech worked to advance citizen security through community-driven activities to improve crime prevention, intervention, and enforcement, while enhancing the rule of law, engaging at-risk youth, and supporting community policing.

-To improve community security by strengthening local governance and improving community policing, Tetra Tech has promoted and supported community efforts to address the underlying causes of crime through various approaches.
-These include providing training and technical assistance to targeted communities and civil society organizations, along with a small grants program to give direct support to community groups, churches, and nongovernmental organizations.
-By focusing on increasing the capacity of communities to peacefully manage problems at the local level, the project has ensured sustainability and buy-in from target communities.
+To improve community security by strengthening local governance and improving community policing, Tetra Tech promoted and supported community efforts to address the underlying causes of crime through various approaches.
+This included providing training and technical assistance to targeted communities and civil society organizations, along with a small grants program to give direct support to community groups, churches, and nongovernmental organizations.
+By focusing on increasing the capacity of communities to peacefully manage problems at the local level, the project ensured sustainability and buy-in from target communities.